Busuu: Language courses

 Busuu incorporates the communicative elements of social learning into self-study language learning.
-Through its website and mobile apps, Busuu offers free and Premium access to 12 language courses, taught in 15 interface languages.
+Through its website and mobile apps, Busuu offers free and Premium access to 14 language courses, taught in 15 interface languages.

-Busuu offers courses based on CEFR levels A1, A2, B1 and B2.
+Busuu offers courses based on CEFR levels A1, A2, B1, B2 and C1.
 Study material is divided into themed lessons, each based around common conversational scenarios.
 Lessons contain vocabulary and grammar practice, pronunciation exercises, interactive quizzes and conversational practice with native speakers who are members of the Busuu community.

 In 2019, Busuu launched third-party content with lessons featuring videos and articles from The New York Times and The Economist, to allow learners to learn from real-life examples of language use.

 Through their partnership with McGraw-Hill Education, learners can receive a level completion certificate between beginner level A1 and intermediate level B2 in English, Spanish, French, German, Italian and Portuguese.
 The tests focus on dialogue, comprehension and productive skills.
+Joint certificates with McGraw Hill have been discontinued.
+Now it is only Busuu who endorses the certificate.

 There is free access to all courses, and paid access to Premium features.
 Grammar instruction, spoken and written conversations, spaced repetition vocabulary training and other features such as Offline Mode, are only available for Premium learners.